longsleep/pixel-linux/README.md

   commandline Git.
 I use the Monokai color theme there as this is the theme i usually have in Sublime Text too.

+## My result/ recommendation

+  For me the Chromebook Pixel is working great with Linux.
+I am using it as main laptop for development when i am at home and travelling.
+Below you find a list of the best and worst items which are relevant to me.

+  ### Pro's
+  + Great QWERTY keyboard which has all be buttons at the right place and in the correct size to type quickly and fluidly.
+  + Great, large touchpad.
+  + Solid aluminium case, which maches the whole thing pretty much indestructable.
+  + Linux support is good (using my custom Kernel).
+  + Brilliant HiDPI 4:3 screen.
+  + Fan is off when not doing very much / no noise!
+  + Mini display port connector to attach external HiDPI display.
+  + Good 720p UVC camera.
+  + Reasonable CPU performance (14367.41 BogoMIPS).

+  ### Con's
+  - Gets rather hot (+loud fan) when CPU and GPU is loaded.
+  - Moderate battery live (5 to 6 hours at best).
+  - No secure boot / have to keep Chrome OS in dev mode.
+  - Very small SSD, need to use extra SDCard to be useful.
+  - Only has USB2 / no USB3.
+  - Keyboard is missing some keys, requires extra Kernal patches to get POS1, END, PAGE-UP/DOWN.

+  To sum this up, the Chromebook Pixel is the platform of choice and can only be recommended if you are willing to work around the issues to get Linux on it and all.
+Usually in other similar 13" Ultrabooks the list of problems is a lot longer.
+The Pixel is almost flawless, now if it had a 512GB SSD and a customizeable EFI BIOS .. well dreams.